 Having done standup comedy since college, I struggled for a long time to get the hang of writing, being on stage, and putting myself out there.
 I was inconsistent.
 I was self-sabotaging.
 I was often paralyzed with fantasies of grandiosity.
 I was so frustrated that I hadn’t “made it” yet.
-After years of creative struggle, which were making me miserable, I finally decided to start getting help to finally learn how to overcome my resistances and challenges, discover my voice, and claim my talent.
+After years of creative struggle, which were making me miserable, I finally decided to start getting help.
+I had to overcome my creative resistances and challenges, discover my voice, cultivate my skills, and claim my place on stage.

 What did I do?
-I surrounded myself with support to write and perform a feature-length comedic solo show; a coach, a therapist, a mentor, a director, and acting teacher, a best friend… all to help me level up.
+I surrounded myself with support to write and perform a feature-length comedic solo show; a coach, a therapist, a comedy mentor, a director, and acting teacher, a best friend… all to help me level up.
 I set a goal to write a show and perform it and give it my all, for the first time in my life.
 And it worked.
 I performed my first solo show at the San Francisco Fringe Festival, and won “Best of the Fringe” and “Best Female Solo Show” in that premiere performance.

 So… Because such powerful things happen in these workshops, over the six years I’ve led this workshop, I’ve started to notice suspiciously familiar issues coming up round after round.
+Creative resistances.
 While we are all unique snowflakes, there are a collective set of fears and resistances I believe are a result of cultural (and biological) programming.
 And these fears are in the way of our self-expression, collectively.
 (Thanks, capitalism!)

-Working through them doesn’t mean conquering them forever, but finding the courage to be with them, feel them, and let them move through us while we focus on the task at hand — getting on stage.
+Working through them doesn’t mean conquering them forever, but finding the courage to be with these resistances, feel them, and let them move through us, while we put our focus on the task at hand — getting on stage.
 It’s the opposite of spiritual bypassing.
-(Which is impossible to do anyway, since anything that needs to come up and be healed will eventually just come the f* up.)
+(Which I believe is impossible to do anyway, since anything that needs to come up and be healed will eventually just come the f* up.)

 And when we endeavor to fight the “war of art”, when we take this action, I believe we begin to work through these things collectively, such that we weaken the collective programming that reinforces these beliefs and make more energetic space for self-expression.